actionhero/actionhero/site/source/includes/docs/ops/production_notes.md

 - It's best to seperate the "workers" from the web "servers"
    - be sure to modify the config files for each type of server acordingly (ie: turn of all servers for the workers, and turn of all workers on the servers)
 - To acomplish the above, you only need to make changes to your configuration files on each server.
-You will still be runnign the same same actionhero project codebase.
+You will still be running the same same actionhero project codebase.
 See the example:
 - Always have a replica of redis!

 ## Paths and Environments